In winter the birds that visit your garden need extra nourishment to keep them warm on cold nights.

 Core an apple, thread a piece of cord or string through the hole and tie to a stick across the bottom.
 This will be a perch for the birds.
 Fill the hole with sunflower seeds, and push more into the apple.
 Tie around a branch and wait for your feathered visitors.

 Don’t forget to provide a shallow bowl of water for birds to use for drinking and washing.
+In winter check it regularly to make sure it hasn't frozen over, and in summer make sure it doesn't dry out.

-Bird feeding station maintenance
+Bird feeder maintenance

 Keep the area around the bird feeder tidy and remove any uneaten food.
 Make sure you keep feeding the birds as they get used to locations where they can find food, and will be regular visitors!